cncf/tag-security/governance/roles.md

 ## TOC liaison

 The [CNCF SIG](https://github.com/cncf/toc/blob/master/sigs) process identifies a TOC Liaison.
-The SIG co-chairs are responsible for establishing effective communication with the TOC liaison, including further communication to the wider TOC upon request.
+The SIG Chairs are responsible for establishing effective communication with the TOC liaison, including further communication to the wider TOC upon request.